The Message of 1 Corinthians 2:10

 The Influences of Greek Culture

-At the time the words in 1 Corinthians 2:10 were penned, Greek philosophy and culture had flourished for nearly 400 years.
+At the time the words in 1 Corinthians 2:10 were inscribed, Greek philosophy and culture had flourished for nearly four centuries.

-During this period, prominent philosophers such as Socrates, Plato, and Aristotle rose to prominence.
+During this time, prominent philosophers such as Socrates, Plato, and Aristotle rose to prominence, weaving their philosophies into the very fabric of societal thought.

-Some of the newly converted Christians in the Corinthian church were most likely exposed to the works and discourses of the city’s resident and visiting philosophers.
+Some of the newly converted Christians in the Corinthian church were most likely exposed to the works and discourses of the city’s local and visiting philosophers.

 The Corinthian church had many educated members.
-Even Paul testifies that the members of the Corinthian church were “enriched in all speech and knowledge” .
+Even Paul noted that the Corinthians were “enriched in all speech and knowledge.”

 That in every thing ye are enriched by him, in all utterance, and in all knowledge (1 Corinthians 1:5 KJV)